gnanasai5111/Software-concepts/React/react-advanced.md

 ### ⏳ 8. **Suspense and Lazy Loading**

 **React Suspense** works hand-in-hand with Fiber and concurrent rendering to **defer rendering** until certain conditions are met (like loading data or dynamically imported components).
+Suspense is a feature in React that helps you manage asynchronous operations (like data fetching or code splitting) by delaying the rendering of a component until the required data or code is ready.

 ```jsx
 const LazyComponent = React.lazy(() => import('./MyComponent'));